Wera Hobhouse: Personal life

 Hobhouse has been married to the businessman William Hobhouse since 1989.
 They both cite the fall of the Berlin Wall as a pivotal moment in their lives, which they witnessed when they lived in Germany.
 They have four children, two sons and two daughters.
 She naturalised as a British citizen in 2007.

 Hobhouse is a Christian.
-Although her mother and grandmother identified as Christians, her great-grandfather was Jewish; which meant that her family was persecuted under the Nuremberg Laws.
+Although her mother and grandmother identified as Christian, her great-grandfather was Jewish; which meant that her family was persecuted under the Nuremberg Laws.
 Hobhouse is fluent in English, German and French.
 She cites Barack Obama and William Wilberforce as her political idols.

+In April 2025, on arriving in Hong Kong to visit her son and newborn grandson who are resident there, Hobhouse, who is a member of the Inter-Parliamentary Alliance on China, was refused entry to Hong Kong and was deported.